githedgehog/docs/docs/user-guide/devices.md

 # Switches and Servers

-All devices in the Hedgehog Fabric are divided into two groups: switches and servers and represented by corresponding `Switch` and `Server` objects in the API.
-It's needed to define all participants of the Fabric and their roles in the Wiring Diagram as well as [Connections](./connections.md) between them.
+All devices in the Hedgehog Fabric are divided into two groups: switches and servers, represented by the corresponding `Switch` and `Server` objects in the API.
+These objects are needed to define all participants of the Fabric and their roles in the Wiring Diagram as well as [Connections](./connections.md) between them.

 ## Switches

 Switches are the main building blocks of the Fabric.
-They are represented by `Switch` objects in the API and consists of the basic information like name, description, location, role, etc. as well as port group speeds, port breakouts, ASN, IP addresses and etc.
+They are represented by `Switch` objects in the API.
+These objects consist of basic metadata like name, description, location, role, as well as port group speeds, port breakouts, ASN, IP addresses, and more.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2